kendo-labs/meteor-packages/README.md

 ```

+Notes:

-Note: use one package, per Meteor application
+* use one package, per Meteor application
+* all mobile themes are being included
+* bootstrap package is not a dependency of the Kendo UI core bootstrap theme you'll have to add it i.e. ```$ meteor add twbs:bootstrap```